Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Additional Simulation Results

 \subsection{Posterior Sampling Efficiency}

 We provide plots analogous to Figure \ref{fig:mixing_p100} for $p = 50$, $p = 200$ and an additional simulation setting.

 { }

 The posterior sampling efficiency illustrated in Figure \ref{fig:mixing_p50} for $p = 50$ is largely consistent with the $p = 100$ case.
-Gibbs, BDMH and GIMH are more efficient than the exact competitors bdgraph and ssgraph, but less efficient than bdgraph.mpl and regression.pl in general.
-One small difference is that for $p = 50$ GIMH appears to sample $\Omega$ more efficiently than Gibbs and BDMH with this no longer being the case for $p = 100$.
+Gibbs, BDMH and GIMH are more efficient than the exact competitors bdgraph and ssgraph, but less efficient than regression.pl in general. bdgraph.mpl was less efficient than Gibbs, BDMH and GIMH in the Random-1/p and Tridiagonal settings, but more efficient in the Blockdiagonal and Illconditioned settings.

 { }